kirigaine/fcc-cert-notes-and-projects/README.md

-# fcc-cert-projects
+# FreeCodeCamp Certification Projects

-Compilation of required projects for certifications from FreeCodeCamp (https://www.freecodecamp.org)
+Welcome to my compilation of projects and notes for certifications from [FreeCodeCamp](https://www.freecodecamp.org)!

-Certifications completed:
+## Certifications Completed:
-- Responsive Web Design (HTML/CSS)
+- **Responsive Web Design (HTML/CSS)**

-Current working on:
+## Currently Working On:
-- JavaScript
+- **JavaScript**

+## What I'm Excited About:
-Probably most excited to get into the backend and database lessons
+I'm particularly looking forward to diving into the backend and database lessons!